Lucy-Forrest-Lab/AlignMe/Running_server.md

 where we can see, indicated by the 'a', that the 49th residue in the mALN sequence is aligned to the 37th residue in the mELN sequence

-#### MSA
+#### Aligning two MSAs to match two family-averaged hydropathy profiles

-If the use wishes to align two multiple sequence alignments they can use the following input:
+If the user wishes to align two multiple sequence alignments they can use the following input:

 First input file:
 ```